luigicalligaris/esocand/README.md

 esocand
 =======

-Estrazione a SOrte dei CANDidati (ESoCand), a small Python-based GUI tool to get a random ordering of names from a lists
+Estrazione a SOrte dei CANDidati (ESoCand), a small Python-based GUI tool to get a random ordering of names from a lists.